Files / Russia

 Document Introduction

-The core finding of the research is that despite continuous technological innovation and tactical evolution on the battlefield, Russia's strategic and operational-level intellectual framework demonstrates remarkable continuity and has not undergone a fundamental shift despite significant setbacks in the war.
-The Russian military elite tends to attribute failures in the war to poor execution of existing, supposedly correct concepts (e.g., poor planning, inadequate implementation) and to massive, unexpected Western support for Ukraine, rather than to flaws in the concepts themselves.
-Their proposed solutions generally point towards reliance on advanced technologies (such as artificial intelligence, next-generation unmanned systems) and increasing force size, rather than fundamentally re-examining strategic or operational doctrine.
-This reflects a mixed mentality of "confirmation bias" and "technological infatuation."
+The core finding of the research is that, despite continuous technological innovations and tactical evolution on the battlefield, Russia's strategic and operational-level conceptual framework demonstrates remarkable continuity and has not undergone fundamental change due to significant setbacks in the war.
+The Russian military elite tends to attribute failures in the war to poor execution of existing correct concepts (such as flawed planning and inadequate implementation) and to large-scale, unexpected Western support for Ukraine, rather than to inherent flaws in the concepts themselves.
+Their proposed solutions generally point towards reliance on advanced technologies (such as artificial intelligence, next-generation unmanned systems) and increasing force size, rather than fundamentally re-evaluating strategic or operational doctrine.
+This reflects a mixed mindset of confirmation bias and technological fascination.

 This continuity is particularly evident in specific operational domains.
-Regarding combined arms operations, the Russian military acknowledges that ground forces failed to conduct effective maneuver warfare, attributing this to challenges posed by the "transparent battlefield" and mass precision fires.
-However, their response is not to abandon maneuver warfare but to seek to "restore" the conditions for its execution by increasing troop numbers and suppressing enemy ISR and fires.
-In the domain of naval surface warfare, despite severe losses to the Black Sea Fleet and the loss of sea control, Russian naval theorists remain fixated on the core missions of surface fleets: securing local sea control in littoral areas, defending the homeland from maritime attack, and conducting blue-water operations.
-Solutions focus primarily on enhancing ship survivability and developing tactics and technologies to counter unmanned systems.
-In air superiority operations, Russian Aerospace Forces (VKS) theory has similarly not undergone a fundamental shift.
-Its failures are attributed to execution problems, with future visions emphasizing expansion in scale and technological upgrades, particularly strengthening ground-based air defense and long-range precision strike capabilities.
-However, there has been minimal progress on key concepts such as Suppression/Destruction of Enemy Air Defenses (SEAD/DEAD), conducting deep-strike campaigns, and striking dynamic targets.
+Regarding combined arms operations, the Russian military acknowledges that ground forces failed to conduct effective maneuver warfare, attributing this to challenges posed by the transparent battlefield and mass precision fires.
+However, their proposed solution is not to abandon maneuver warfare but to seek to restore the conditions for conducting it by increasing troop numbers and suppressing enemy ISR and firepower.
+In the domain of naval surface warfare, despite heavy losses suffered by the Black Sea Fleet and the loss of sea control, Russian naval theorists remain fixated on the core missions of the surface fleet: securing local sea control in littoral areas, defending the homeland from maritime attack, and conducting distant ocean operations.
+Proposed solutions primarily focus on enhancing ship survivability and developing tactics and technologies to counter unmanned systems.
+In air superiority operations, Russian Aerospace Forces (VKS) theory similarly shows no fundamental shift.
+Their failures are attributed to execution-level problems, with future visions emphasizing force expansion and technological upgrades, particularly strengthening ground-based air defense and long-range precision strike capabilities.
+However, there is minimal progress on key concepts such as Suppression/Destruction of Enemy Air Defenses (SEAD/DEAD), conducting deep operational strikes, and engaging dynamic targets.

-The report's final conclusion emphasizes that Russia continues to engage in strategic competition with NATO using a framework of thought similar to that prior to 2022.
-Its theory of victory still relies on shaping favorable conditions during a "threat period," deploying rapid, overwhelming force during the "initial period of war," imposing costs through strategic defense and long-range strikes, and ultimately breaking the opponent's will.
-This means that despite the Russian military's poor battlefield performance and evolving tactics, its force reconstitution over the next decade is likely to remain centered on these pre-modern war concepts.
-Therefore, for any potential adversary, it is of significant practical importance to prepare to counter the short, decisive initial campaigns Russia seeks to implement, to defend against its long-range precision strikes, and to consider how to respond to its emphasis on dense littoral defense and operations by stealthy platforms in distant waters.
+The report's final conclusion emphasizes that Russia continues to engage in strategic competition with NATO using a conceptual framework similar to that before 2022.
+Its theory of victory still relies on shaping favorable conditions during a threat period, deploying rapid, overwhelming force in the initial phase of a war, imposing costs through strategic defense and long-range strikes, and ultimately breaking the adversary's will.
+This implies that, despite the Russian military's poor battlefield performance and evolving tactics, its force reconstitution over the next decade will likely still revolve around these pre-modern war concepts.
+Therefore, for any potential adversary, it is of significant practical importance to prepare for the short, decisive initial campaign Russia would attempt to execute, to defend against its long-range precision strikes, and to consider how to counter its emphasis on dense littoral defense and distant ocean operations with stealth platforms.